danielang2020/ats/README.md

 - requirement and bug track management
 - writing less code can make a powerful testsuit and wonderful document.
 - important middleware should work with rotate password
+- schedule backup data info and can be restored with any version of data backup.